moraneus/MonAmI/README.md

-# MonAmI - Monitoring Allen logic - made in Israel
+# MonAmI -  Monitoring Allen Logic with Metric Intervals

 ## General Details: ##
 * This tool was fully written in python using 'dd' package (Repository of 'dd' is at https://github.com/tulip-control/dd).